Interested in an all expense paid trip to Washington, D.C.?

 Tell me more

 Your local electric cooperative pays all expenses for your trip and the Minnesota Rural Electric Association (MREA) coordinates the events.
-Participants will join more than 1,800 students from 43 states for an unforgettable week in our nation’s capitol.
+Participants will join nearly 1,900 students from 44 states for an unforgettable week in our nation’s capitol.

 How do I apply?